aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/jsonlayoutoptions/_index.md

 ```

-Gets and sets the format of numeric value.
+the format of numeric value.

 **Returns:**
 java.lang.String